UtileHomme/AWS_Cloud/Done_AWS_Interview_Questions.md

    *Answer:* Amazon RDS is a managed relational database service that makes it easier to set up, operate, and scale a relational database in the cloud.
 2. **Which database engines are supported by Amazon RDS?**
    *Answer:* Amazon RDS supports various database engines including Aurora (Mysql and Postgre SQL compatable editions), MySQL, PostgreSQL, MariaDB, Oracle, and Microsoft SQL Server.
-3. **What are the benefits of using Amazon RDS over managing your own database server?**
+3. **IMP - What are the benefits of using Amazon RDS over managing your own database server?**
    *Answer:* Benefits include automated backups, automated software patching, high availability, and ease of scalability.
 4. **What is a DB instance in Amazon RDS?**
    *Answer:* A DB instance is a database environment running in Amazon RDS, comprising the primary instance and, if enabled, one or more Read Replicas.